MikeShlapakov/Manikel-server-side/README.md

 - holds an index.html site to try out the server's api (lacks a little of maintenance)
 - handles errors correctly, server never falls flat (```services/helper.js```)
 - makes use of tokens to validate queries
-- holds 2 scripts to make testing easy peasy, reset drops the db, populate creates users and posts for each
+- holds 2 scripts to make testing easy peasy, <br>
+  ``npm run reset`` drops the db, <br>
+  `npm run populate` creates users and posts for each
 - for even easier testing, when creating a new user you get 7 friend requests from random ppl
 <br>

-the amount of posts given can be easily changed:
+the amount of posts shown on screen can be easily changed:
 ```
 const getFeedPosts = async (req, res) => {